Trump talks with US pro sports leaders to discuss virus

 Penske has already rescheduled the Indianapolis 500 for the first time in history to Aug.
 23 from Memorial Day weekend.

+It remains most unclear when anything will be able to resume.
+Even the Naismith Memorial Basketball Hall of Fame, which announced its 2020 induction class including Kobe Bryant on Saturday, has a backup plan for October in case the pandemic delays its planned Aug.
+29 enshrinement ceremony.

+“I want to be happy and I am happy," said Baylor women's basketball coach Kim Mulkey, one of this year's Hall inductees.
+“But at the same time, I want to also keep perspective right now, and let’s all do our part and let’s all get this world back on track and our country back on track.”

-Trump even addressed Little League players on Saturday, tweeting to tell them, “hang in there!
+Trump addressed Little League players on Saturday, tweeting to tell them, “hang in there!
 We will get you back out on the fields, and know that you will be playing baseball soon.
-We will get through this together, and bats will be swinging before you know it.
-In the meantime, take care of mom and dad, and know that this will not be forever!”
+We will get through this together, and bats will be swinging before you know it."

 Trump even said the need for social distancing is affecting his 14-year-old son, Barron.
 The president described his son as a good athlete and soccer fan.